njread/Survival_Analysis_Capstone/README.md

 * [Next Steps](#Next-Steps)

 ## Problem Statement
 When predicting outcomes of elections there are many factors that go into the success of an individual candidates campaign.
-Having cash on hand for expenses is vital for a campaign to survive and we believe that it can be an important factor in predicting wether the campaign will be successful or unsuccessful however it is not the only factor.
-In this project we believe that we can predict the outcomes of elections based on the financial contribution rates and the expenditures of primary campaigns.
-We seek to find if there is a "critical mass" of money spent on a variety of factors including paid media, staffing and transportation etc. that a candidate must spend or take in to survive the primaries.
+Having cash on hand for expenses is vital for a campaign to survive and we believe that it can be an important factor in predicting whether the campaign will be successful or unsuccessful however it is not the only factor.
+In this project we believe that we can predict the outcomes of elections based on the financial contribution rates Quarter by quarter donations.
+We seek to find if there is a "critical mass" of money earned to put a candidate over the threshold for surviving the primaries.

 Using Survival Analysis we believe that we can create a model to predict if a candidates campaign will be successful or if their campaign will fall short before the primary winners are announced.I believe that this will be a useful tool for presidential candidates looking to improve their odds of success in the primary stages of the election.